machine-perception-robotics-group/ABN_CelebA_PyTorch/README.md

 **NOTE**

-We have prepared he pre-trained models for each versions (see 1.1 Change Log for the details).
+We have prepared he pre-trained models for each versions (see 1.1 Change Log for more details).
-Please download appropriate one.
+Please use appropriate one.

 * [V1, ResNet-101, NO residual attention, fine-tuning](https://drive.google.com/file/d/18oy-0S4EYmp3ySVi30zW8lmoZsMPXYxT/view?usp=share_link)